GFargo/FetchDomains/README.md

 # Fetch - Node Utility

-This is a global Node command line tool used for aggregating domain information from large datasets.
+This is a global Node command line tool used for aggregating information from large datasets.
 The aggregated information is then stored in a database _(currently CouchDB)_ to be utilized later.

 Currently, functionality is limited to retrieving Domain name information.